 This BASC guide sets out the steps you need to take to use non-lead shot.
 If you are in any doubt about which ammunition can be used in your gun consult a reputable gunsmith.

 As members of FACE, the European association of hunting organisations, BASC is working to ensure that any EU regulations to restrict lead shot are appropriate, reasonable and easily complied with.
-At the time of writing, this means lobbying against Commission proposals to include dry peatlands in the definition of a wetland; make the possession of lead ammunition in a wetland an offence; and impose short timescales for implementation.
-BASC is engaging with Defra ministers in the UK and urging them to lobby their EU counterparts.

 A member of BASC staff chairs FACE’s ammunition working group.